 By the end of the course you will be able to:

-- Use a recommended framework for structuring difficult conversations
+- Use a framework handling difficult conversations in an effective way

 What will the course cover

 The course takes a modern and effective approach to conflict in the digital age.
 It includes:

 - QA’s Winning in the Digital Age Framework

 - Conflict Style Preferences

 We look forward to running these events to make a difference to the learner and their organisation.